TN Visas for NAFTA Professionals

 • TN-2 is for Mexican professionals

-In order to qualify for a TN visa, you must be qualified under one of the accepted NAFTA professions, and you must be a citizen of either Canada or Mexico.
+To be eligible for a TN visa, you must be qualified under one of the accepted NAFTA professions, and you must be a citizen of either Canada or Mexico.

 List of NAFTA Professions